 - 3 tablespoons fresh parsley, chopped

 - To prepare this super easy melitzanosalata recipe (Greek eggplant dip), start by baking the eggplants in a preheated oven at 200C.
-You could either bake them whole or sliced, depending on the time you have available.
+You could either bake them whole or sliced in half length-wise, depending on how much time you’ve got to bake them.
 If you choose to bake them whole, use a fork to make some wholes on the aubergines, place on a tray and bake for about 1 hour.
-Alternatively for a quicker version of this melitzanosalata recipe, cut the eggplants in slices and place them on a baking tray, lined with parchment paper.
-Coat with olive oil, sprinkle with fresh thyme, season with salt and pepper and add 1-2 cloves of garlic.
-Cover with parchment paper and bake in preheated oven for 20 minutes, until tender.

 - For this melitzanosalata recipe you need to use only the flesh of the eggplants.
 Peel the eggplants and dice the pulp.